lamdaV/joinProject/README.md

 # Join Project

-Authors David Lam, Kennan French, and Christopher Knight
+Authors: David Lam, Kennan French, and Christopher Knight

 # Description:
 A repository for our CSSE 333 project.
 The goal of this project is to create a working prototype demonstration of a Tinder for Gamers.
 Not in the dating sense but as a social network for gamers to connect with other gamers with similar interest.